hlntzg/Libft/README.md

 ### License

 This project is licensed under a custom Educational Use License.
-It is intended for non-commercial and academic use within Hive Helsinki and the 42 Network.
+It is intended for personal and academic use within Hive Helsinki and the 42 Network.
 See [LICENSE](./LICENSE) for full terms.